 Professional Computer Technology Limited (the "Company") was incorporated as a company limited by shares under the provisions of the Company Law of the Republic of China (R.O.C.) upon approval of the Ministry of Economic Affairs in October 1992.
 In September 2003, the Company's common shares were officially listed on the Taipei Exchange.
-The Company is primarily engaged in programming, processing, testing and trading of computer and electronic products and parts.
+The Company and its subsidiaries (collectively referred herein as the "Group") are primarily engaged in programming, processing, testing and trading of computer and electronic products and parts.